IrtizaNasar/electron-dynamic-island/README.md

 ### 6. Built-in Icons

-The library comes with a set of authentic, native-style SVG icons.
+The library comes with a set of polished, native-style SVG icons.
 You can use them by passing their name to the `icon` property.

 ![Built-in Icons Preview](icons_preview.svg)